 It is nice when a computer works however sometimes computers don’t like to play nice.
 Recently I was at a client who had a problem with a fairly new computer.
-The issue was that windows would not boot up but instead a black screen with a blinking cursor would appear.
+The issue was that Windows would not boot up but instead a black screen with a blinking cursor would appear.
 When I looked and saw the issue for myself, I knew exactly what was happening, the Master Boot Record on the computer was corrupted.

-The Master Boot Record is a record on a hard drive that tells the computer where to find the Windows operating system.
+The Master Boot Record (MBR) is a record on a hard drive that tells the computer where to find the Windows operating system.
 Sometimes the MBR can be corrupted due to many reasons, for example a virus can sometimes corrupt the MBR.
 This client was panicking because they thought they would lose all their data as they thought it may be a faulty hard drive.

 It is actually quite a simple process to repair your MBR, all you need is your Windows installation disc.
 Simply insert the disc and then boot the computer from the disc.
 In this case I had to use a Windows 7 disc.
-When the computer has booted and you are at the “Install Now” section, you will see at the bottom left hand corner of the window “Repair Your Computer”.
+When the computer has booted and you are at the Install Now section, you will see at the bottom left hand corner of the window Repair Your Computer.
+Click on this option.

-Once command prompt is open, simply type in the following command
+Once Command Prompt is open, simply type in the following command:

 X:\Sources> Bootrec.exe /fixmbr

-Once upon entering this command you should hopefully see a message saying “Completed Successfully”.
+Once upon entering this command you should hopefully see a message saying Completed Successfully.
 Once this has happened you can simply restart your computer and it should now successfully boot to Windows.

 I would also recommend that once you boot your computer you run an antivirus to make sure that there are no serious viruses on your computer that could have been responsible for corrupting your MBR.
-I would also recommend you use a disk utility to make sure your hard drive is not starting to fail, sometimes MBR corruption could be indicative of a hard drive not being able to write data properly.
+Furthermore, I suugest you use a disk utility to make sure your hard drive is not starting to fail, sometimes MBR corruption could be indicative of a hard drive not being able to write data properly.